 - Professional Development Opportunities

 When I applied to study in China, France & Belgium, I had to justify why I chose those countries.
-I did not go to China solely because I studied Chinese.
-I went to China because I was interested in learning more about the Chinese relationship with the United States and African development efforts in Africa.
-I studied in France to enhance my French speaking skills, conduct policy research, and publish my articles on development efforts in French for African Francophone countries.
-I went to a political school to learn about the bilateral relations between the U.S. and France and their joint efforts in international developments in Africa and to understand European law on human rights and immigration.
+I did not go to China solely because I studied the Chinese language.
+I went to China because I was interested in learning more about the Chinese relationship with the United States and African development efforts.
+I studied in France to enhance my French-speaking skills, conduct policy research, and publish my articles on development efforts in French for African Francophone countries.
+I attended a political school to study the bilateral relations between the U.S. and France, with a focus on their joint efforts in international developments in Africa, as well as to gain an understanding of European law regarding human rights and immigration.
 I met with professors involved in these efforts while living in those countries.
-I volunteered at a refugee welcoming center where I helped new immigrant students from Afghanistan and Africa integrate into France, for example.
-In Belgium, I connected with professors who worked at the heart of publishing and testifying on issues I cared about.
-They introduced me to essential publishing houses in my field and helped me build a network I still use today.
-These are all examples of how your study abroad experience should provide you with professional development experiences.
-Therefore, remember where to study abroad and how these programs and locations offer professional development opportunities.

 - Embrace Cultural Exchange and Diversity

 Last, consider embracing cultural exchange and diversity when studying abroad.
 Studying abroad exposes students to a diverse range of perspectives and cultures.
 Embracing this diversity encourages personal growth, tolerance, and the development of a global mindset – qualities increasingly valued in a connected world.
+I know many Americans who travel abroad, but it’s essential to recognize that they should learn from their host communities and exchange knowledge.
+Some Americans travel with their biases and look to tell others how they are wrong on things that they do not immerse themselves in.
+They want to avoid being in the learner’s seat or an observer.

 xoxo,